zachmccabe/zachmccabe.github.io/_notes/timezones.md

 Feeling out of sync.
 How do you fix that?

-I start using my friend's wristwatch as memory device to help me prioritize.
+I start using my friend's wristwatch-as-memory-device technique to help me prioritize.
 It's not about being on time.
 It's about getting into the right headspace.

 Why not just add a clock widget to your phone screen?
 You could!
 I like having the physical reminder on my arm.
-(Sometimes, I just use a hair tie or take the rubber band off the broccoli and put that around my wrist.)
+Sometimes, I just use a hair tie or take the rubber band off the broccoli and put that around my wrist.
 And, okay, I guess have been doing this for a while.
 I'm not bragging.
-I'm laughing at myself -- God! -- Here's a story: When I moved away after 3rd grade my best friend sent me a dispatch from his summer adventures via cassette tape.
+I'm laughing at myself -- God -- Here's a story: When I moved away after 3rd grade my best friend sent me a dispatch from his summer adventures via cassette tape.
 I flipped the tape over, narrated my reply and sent it back.
 Summer wasn't the same but it felt good to hear a familiar voice, you know?

 When I need to keep up with a series of group calls with contacts spread across 10 timezones, the first thing I reach for is my old Casio.